The Recruitment Code of Practice outlines the University’s approach to the recruitment and selection of staff.

 deciding on the preferred candidate

 To ensure a separation of responsibilities between the search and selection process, the Search Champion(s) must not form part of the Selection Panel.
 External representatives, for example experts in the discipline being recruited to, can also be considered at this stage.
-In line with best practice guidelines, there should be no single sex panels.
+In line with best practice guidelines, the panel must have a gender mix, and ideally be visibly diverse.

-The relevant Human Resources (HR) Manager will be available to support both the Search Committee and the Selection Panel.
+The relevant HR Business Partner and Talent Acquisition Specialist will be available to support both the Search Committee and the Selection Panel.
 They will be able to provide advice on the most effective approach for recruiting staff and the different options for sourcing candidates.
 Support can be provided to the Selection Panel through attendance at the selection process, contributing to questioning and the overall assessment of candidates.

 The recruitment and selection process